-T. Rowe Price is much smaller in size and selection than Vanguard and Fidelity but they have plenty of high quality no-load funds that can allow an investor to build a great portfolio within one fund family.
-T. Rowe Price has only a few index funds but a sufficient selection of large-cap indexes.
-They also have some good sector funds and their target-date funds are outstanding.
+T. Rowe Price is one of the best no-load mutual fund companies in the U.S. Although it is smaller in size and selection than Vanguard and Fidelity, it offers plenty of high-quality no-load funds that can allow an investor to build a great portfolio within one fund family.
+Let's look at which T. Rowe Price Funds are the best options, and how an investor can build a portfolio with them.

 Start With the Best Portfolio Structure

-Before we choose the best T. Rowe Price funds to use for our portfolio, we'll review a simple but effective portfolio structure, called core and satellite, which is just as it sounds: The portfolio is built around a "core holding," such as a large-cap stock index mutual fund, which represents the largest portion of the portfolio, and other types of funds—the "satellite holdings"—each consisting of smaller portions of the portfolio to finish the whole.
+Before you choose the best T. Rowe Price funds to use for your portfolio, it's helpful to review a simple but effective portfolio structure called core and satellite.
+In this structure, a portfolio is built around a "core holding," such as a large-cap stock index mutual fund, which represents the largest portion of the portfolio.
+The other types of funds—the "satellite holdings"—each comprise smaller portions of the portfolio to finish the whole.
 The satellites typically consist of funds from various categories, such as foreign stock, small-cap stock, bond funds, and sometimes sector funds.

 The primary objective of this portfolio design is to reduce risk through diversification (putting your eggs in different baskets) while achieving reasonable returns to meet the investor's long-term goals.